guppyfish123/SOC_Lab/Installation/Cortex.md

 <br><br>

 ## <div id="startup">🚀 Startup
-Now that we have both elasticsearch and cortex installed and configured as can startup both services.
+Now that we have both Elasticsearch and Cortex installed and configured, we can startup both services.
 <br>

 ### Elasticsearch